SWAT (Bangladesh)

-The Special Weapons And Tactics (SWAT) (বিশেষ অস্ত্র ও কৌশল, সোয়াট) is the police tactical unit of the Dhaka Metropolitan Police of the Bangladesh Police.
-They operate under Special Action Group of the Counter Terrorism and Transnational Crime.
+The Special Weapons And Tactics (SWAT) (বিশেষ অস্ত্র ও কৌশল, সোয়াট) is a tier two police tactical unit of the Dhaka Metropolitan Police (DMP) of the Bangladesh Police.
+They operate under the Special Action Group of the Counter Terrorism and Transnational Crime (CTTC).
 The SWAT was formed to recover illegal arms and arrest hardcore terrorists and has a vital role in neutralizing any and all threats.

 The SWAT has been regularly deployed outside of Dhaka to respond to terrorist incidents.
-The Bangladesh Police plans to establish anti-terrorism operational units similar to SWAT in all of the Metropolitan Police.
+The Bangladesh Police plans to establish counterterrorism and hostage rescue unit similar to Bangladesh SWAT in all of the Metropolitan Police.
 A Crisis Response Team (CRT) has been established in Chittagong, Sylhet and in Rajshahi that were trained in the United States and in Jordan.